 Distribution Channel Matrix

-At a very high level, the Distribution Channel Matrix is used in the context of business, marketing, finance.
+At a very high level, the Distribution Channel Matrix is used in the context of business, marketing, strategy.

 Want to try this template?